-- In advance of construction, some utilities crossing the feedermain may have been located to determine their depth.
+- i.
+In advance of construction, some utilities crossing the feedermain may have been located to determine their depth.
 This information must be shown on the construction drawings.
 The Contractor is not relieved of his obligation to meet all Occupational Health and Safety requirements for locating and excavating buried utilities. - ii.
-Any utility crossings (including water and sewer lines) must be supported, as per Sheet 41, if requested by the Engineer.
+Any utility crossings must be supported as required by the utility owner and the Engineer. - iii.

-- iii.
 The Contractor shall excavate and expose the following facilities in advance of pipe installation: - a) Existing watermains at tie-in locations; - b) Utilities crossing the proposed feedermain. - iv.
-The Contractor shall carefully check the elevation and alignment of the exposed utilities against the Construction Drawings and notify the Engineer or Inspector immediately of any potential conflict with the proposed watermains. - v.
+The Contractor shall carefully check the elevation and alignment of the exposed utilities against the Construction Drawings and notify the Engineer or

+Inspector immediately of any potential conflict with the proposed watermains.

+- v.
 Upon notification of a conflict with another utility the Engineer will make every reasonable effort to avoid the conflict and not delay the pipe installation. - vi.
 In cases where the alignment and/or grade of the watermain cannot be adjusted to avoid the conflict, the Engineer will: - a) Arrange to have the conflicting utility altered if feasible, or - b) Provide the Contractor with a detailed fabrication drawing for special fittings to be fabricated by the Contractor, or - c) Provide the Contractor with the special fittings required to avoid the conflict.